shaunluttin/project-management-approaches/staged-delivery.md

 - First stage delivers the germ of the product.
 - Last stage completes the project.
 - Planning the first stage requires the most architectural insight.
-- You may "deliver" early stages internally.
-- E.g., aid integration / QA / progress tracking...
+- You may "deliver" early stages internally to aid integration / QA / progress tracking...
-- Each stage must end with a truly releasable product.
+- Each stage ends with a truly releasable product.
+- Caution with technical dependency planning.
+- Themed releases help reduce feature-by-feature negotiations.

 ## Advantages?